Use the Distance tool to calculate the ellipsoidal direct point-to-point, point-to-edge, or the drive distance between two sets of spatial objects.

 - Return the distance of the nearest edge

 - Output Drivetime & Distance to Destination Centroid checkbox.
-When checked, the drivetime in minutes from source to destination will be calculated.
+When checked, the drivetime in minutes from source to destination is calculated.

 - Choose the dataset to use in calculating the drivetime and drive distance.
 If you only have one dataset installed, you will not have the option to select another dataset.
 You can specify the default dataset from User Settings.
 Go to Options > User Settings > Edit User Settings and click the Dataset Defaults tab.